RobertBurrellDonkin/fetchpop/README.md

 Refactoring into a test-driven object-oriented application guided by end to end tests from a legacy script.

-## A Note

-This is a personal app.
-Made by me, for me to scratch a personal itch.
-Make of it what you will.

-Please don't expect me to undertake unpaid development on it for you.

 ## Use Cases

 Well, none yet.
 Will arrive in due course.